 The Ohio State University Libraries and Polish Academy of Sciences co-Publish Ask: Research and Methods

 In 2014, CONSIRT facilitated an agreement between The Ohio State University and the Polish Academy of Sciences to co-publish Ask: Research and Methods, an English language, international peer-reviewed social science methodology journal.
-Published annually since 1995 by the Institute of Philosophy and Sociology and indexed in leading bibliographic research databases (including ERIH, EBSCO and ProQuest), via the new agreement with The Ohio State University and a grant from the Polish Ministry of Science and Higher Education, Ask: Research and Methods has become an open access journal.
+Published annually since 1995 by the Institute of Philosophy and Sociology and indexed in leading bibliographic research databases, via the agreement with The Ohio State University and a grant from the Polish Ministry of Science and Higher Education, Ask: Research and Methods has become an open access journal.
 OSU alumni involved with CONSIRT are on the editorial staff and editorial board.
 Graduate students from OSU and Poland work under the guidance of CONSIRT faculty as assistants in the process of academic publishing in the social sciences.
-ASK has published leading methodologists from the USA, Poland, Belgium, Germany, Spain, Switzerland, and Brazil, among others.
-Forthcoming issues of ASK will feature CONSIRT-led work on data harmonization, cross-national methodology, and mixed methods research.
+ASK has published leading methodologists from the USA, Europe, and Latin America.

 Standards for Cross-National Research

 CONSIRT promotes high quality standards for interdisciplinary cross-national research.
 To this end, CONSIRT is developing guidelines on several issues that researchers and funding agencies have recently raised, namely:

 (1) Documentation of cross-national studies for secondary analysis;

 (2) Ethical considerations in cross-national research, including protection of human subjects;